tirtadji-com/Raspi-Docker-for-HA-Install/README.md

 # Non Docker-Apps:
 - Glaces running on port 61208
 - Home-Assistant on port 8123

+# Portainer
+For those who never used Portainer please run this apps first, this will allow you to see your docker dashboard and allowing you to control your docker apps installed on your RPI.
+More information regarding portainer can be read at [portainer.io](https://www.portainer.io/)

 # NGINX Installation
 IF you did not setup NGINX on your first installation and would like to add it up you can run `./nginx.sh' from your root directory.